rndexe/nowtransmitting/src/exhibits/ant-antibiotics.md

     pritxt: "Acromyrmex echinatior leafcutter ants.
 Courtesy of Kim Findlay, JIC Bioimaging. "
 exhibitauthor:
-  - authorimage: /static/img/F_EXHIBIT_SEC_VIS_1.jpg
-    authorbio: Adrian Galvin is the Communications and Media Manager at the John Innes Centre (JIC).
-He is responsible for the Communications planning, managing media output for JIC and The Sainsbury Laboratory.
-He spends his time dealing with public affairs and building relationships with local, national and international media organisations.
-    authorname: Adrian Galvin
   - authorimage: /static/img/F_EXHIBIT_SEC_VIS_2.jpg
     authorname: Barrie Wilkinson
     authorbio: Barrie Wilkinson researches the discovery and biosynthesis of